janniklth/janniks-web-app/README.md

 - Personalized watchlist stored in the database.

 ### Website Runs on Server
-- Deployed version of the website is accessible at [your-domain.com](https://your-domain.com).
+- Deployed version of the website is accessible at [janniks-web-app.de](https://janniks-web-app.onrender.com/).
+- Maybe this could get an extra credit point? :)
 - Note: The website is optimized for local deployment and viewing in Mozilla Firefox.
 Some features may not work as intended on the deployed s.

+### (Weather Dashboard)
+- should not be graded, because it is not fully functional
+- did not delete it, because I might want to finish it in the future

 ## Bugs

 ### Train API
-- Limited time range for train data.
+- Very limited time range for train data.
-- Some schedules may not be accurate due to API limitations.

 ### News API
 - Occasional repetition of similar articles.

+### Stock Dashboard
+- Watchlist is not updated in real-time, because of limited API calls per day.

 Feel free to explore and provide feedback.
 Happy browsing!